 GoDaddy has partnered with Microsoft to offer three Microsoft 365 plans, specially designed to meet the most common needs of entrepreneurs.

 These plans are:

 - Online Essentials.
 This is the more affordable plan, which provides storage, an online-only version of Microsoft Office, and professional email that uses your domain.

 - Business Premium.
-With this plan, you’ll get everything Online Essentials offers, along with desktop versions of Office for up to five computers, DocuSign, and business apps including Microsoft Invoicing, Microsoft Bookings, Microsoft Teams, Outlook Customer Manager and MileIQ.
+With this plan, you’ll get everything Online Essentials offers, along with desktop versions of Office for up to five computers, DocuSign, and business apps including Microsoft Invoicing, Microsoft Bookings, Microsoft Teams and Outlook Customer Manager.

 - Premium Security.
 All the features of the Business Premium plan plus advanced email security with encryption and unlimited secure email archiving.

 What’s more, you’ll also receive ‘round-the-clock access to expert support.
 For a few dollars per user, per month, this can be a budget-friendly yet invaluable addition to your toolbox.

 Work doesn’t have to take place solely at the office anymore.
 Many businesses have realized this, and have developed cloud-based tools to help you get the job done no matter your location.